What happened to nations descended from Noah’s son Shem?

 (26) Jobab: Jobab is identified as the Egyptian coastal city of Jobabiti.

-The Midrash (ibid.) says that in the destruction, 30 of the 70 national families were wiped out, leaving only 40, and the 30 that were destroyed were eventually replaced by the 30 nations that arose later from the descendants of Abraham.
-Of these, 16 were from the 16 children of Abraham and Keturah (Genesis 25:2-4); Abraham sent those children away to the east.
-Twelve were from the 12 sons of Abraham’s son Ishmael; they settled between Egypt and Assyria (Genesis 25:13-18).
-So that accounts for 28 nations.
+The Midrash (ibid.) says that 30 of the national families were wiped out.
+They were replaced by the 30 nations that arose later from the descendants of Abraham.
+Of these, 16 were from the children of Abraham and Keturah (Genesis 25:2-4); Abraham sent them away to the east.
+Twelve were from the sons of Abraham’s son Ishmael; they settled between Egypt and Assyria (Genesis 25:13-18).
+This accounts for 28 nations.

-Although the opinion in Genesis Rabbah ibid. cites Genesis 25:23 to identify the remaining two as the nations that came from Abraham’s son Isaac – the Israelites from Jacob and the Edomites from Esau – that was not a permanent situation.
-The Israelites who survived their period of exile in Egypt, who then became the Jewish people at Mount Sinai, were separated by G-d from the Gentile nations.
-For example, during the Temple services for the 7 days of Sukkot, 70 bulls were offered to bring blessings to the 70 Gentile nations, and on the next day, Shemini Atzeret, the one bull that was offered represented the Jewish people.
+Genesis Rabbah (ibid.) cites Genesis 25:23 to identify the remaining two as descendants of Abraham’s son Isaac – Israelites from Jacob and Edomites from Esau.
+But that was not a permanent situation.
+The Israelites who survived their exile in Egypt, and became the Jewish people at Mount Sinai, were separated by G-d from the Gentile nations.
+For example, during the Temple services for the 7 days of Sukkot, 70 bulls were offered to bring blessings to the 70 Gentile nations.
+On the next day, Shemini Atzeret, the one bull that was offered represented the Jewish people.

-Furthermore, the nation of Midian that descended from Abraham and Keturah was destroyed during the last (40th) year that the Israelites remained in the wilderness after the Exodus.
-So it may be appropriate to say that the two Gentile nations that completed the number of 70 – before the Israelites entered their promised land – were those descended from Lot, the son Abraham’s brother Haran.
-Lot, through his two daughters, fathered Moab and Ammon after the destruction of Sodom and Gomorrah (Genesis 29-38).
+Furthermore, the nation of Midian that descended from Abraham and Keturah was destroyed before the Israelites entered their Promised Land.
+Perhaps the two Gentile nations that completed the number of 70 at that time were those descended from Lot, the son Abraham’s brother Haran.
+Lot, through his two daughters, fathered Moab and Ammon after the destruction of Sodom and Gomorrah (Genesis 19:29-38).

-Abraham was personally acquainted with Noah and was taught by him, and he was 58 years old when Noah died at the age of 950.
-(Note that the numerical value of Noah’s name in Hebrew, No’ach, is 58, hinting that Abraham was the one who took over Noah’s holy work.)
-Noah was the third in a line of transmitted Oral Tradition of the kabbalistic secrets of creation, and Abraham was the fourth; the line of personal transmission was from Adam to Lamech (Genesis 5:25), to Lamech’s son Noah, to Abraham.
+Abraham was 58 when Noah died at the age of 950.
+He was acquainted with Noah and was taught by him.
+(The numerical value of Noah’s name in Hebrew, No’ach, is 58, hinting that Noah’s holy work was passed on to Abraham.)
+Noah was in the first generation after Adam died.
+He received the Oral Tradition of kabbalistic secrets of creation directly from those who learned directly from Adam, and he and Shem taught Abraham.
 From Abraham, those teachings were transmitted to Isaac, then to Jacob, and then to Jacob’s 12 sons.
-Isaac and Jacob also spent time learning in the yeshiva (academy) of the prophets Shem and Eber.
+Isaac and Jacob also spent time learning in the academy (yeshiva) of the prophets Shem and Eber.